-- a valid California Basic Teaching Credential (e.g. Multiple Subject or Single Subject Credential); - a minimum 3.0 GPA in the last 60 units attempted; and - successful completion of a basic course in the Teaching of Reading from an accredited university; if reading methods course is older than seven years, must show evidence of: a) current staff development in Language and Literacy by participation in workshops, institutes, etc. (candidates must show documentation); or b) passing the RICA test within the past seven years.
+- a valid Teaching Credential or advisor or department approval for waiving this requirement; - a minimum 3.0 GPA in the last 60 units attempted; - successful completion of a basic course in the Teaching of Reading from an accredited university; if reading methods course is older than seven years, the applicant must show evidence of either a) current staff development in Language and Literacy by participation in workshops, institutes, etc. (candidates must show documentation); or b) passing the RICA test within the past seven years.